kffod/AWS-CLOUD-EC2/README.md

 ![setup](https://github.com/kffod/AWS-CLOUD-EC2/blob/50f26ebda57bd7975ba05e2166af0454a986de6c/step3-final%20endpoint/endpoint.png)

-NOTE ``|Stop the instance after you deployed succesfully,other wise after free trial limit exeded you wil be charged!|``
+**NOTE: Stop the instance after you deploy successfully; otherwise, after the free trial limit is exceeded, you will be charged!**

 Remember to enjoy the learning process and troubleshoot any challenges you encounter.
 Happy cloud adventures! 🚀✨!